srcagency/psp-collect/readme.md

 ## Abort

-Aborting without an error will halt the process and return the value so far.
+Aborting without an error will end the stream and return the value so far.

 ```
 abort([err])